What is an Accounting System?

 Single entry systems

-Single entry systems are favoured by sole traders and microbusinesses for their simplicity.
+Single entry systems are favored by sole traders and microbusinesses for their simplicity.
 An Excel spreadsheet is a type of single entry system.
 It tracks rudimentary data such as:

 Date of sale